open-telemetry/opentelemetry-java/CONTRIBUTING.md

 ## Specific tasks

+### Creating a new API

+If you need to prototype a new API (and not just add a couple of features to an existing one), it is easiest to do so by adding a new subproject, in the same way that `:api:metrics` is handled.
+This keeps the changes self-contained and should allow for easier rebasing while you're experimenting.

+### Updating the Snapshot build number

+The overall version number for opentelemetry-java is determined from git tags, and not fixed in any file.

+This means it will not update, even if you `git pull` from the repo tip.
+It will still produce a set of libraries with the old version number.

+To update it, you must fetch the tags, via `git fetch --all --tags` - which should work, even if you have forked the repo, as long as the trunk repo is set as an upstream remote.

 ### Updating OTLP proto dependency version

 The OTLP proto dependency version is defined [here](proto/build.gradle).
 To bump the version,